adityamaurya12/RasoiBoot/README.md

 # 🧊 Fridget: Smart Recipe Recommendation using AI

-Fridget is an AI-based platform that recommends delicious recipes using ingredients already available in your fridge!
+RasoiBot is an AI-based platform that recommends delicious recipes using ingredients already available in your fridge!

 ## 📁 Project Structure